 To tag sid-1 with wrmScarlet at the 3' end: Injection of a crRNA with the target sequence listed as P52 (IDT), tracrRNA, Cas9, a sid-1::wrmScarlet13 homology repair template with the beginning (1) and end (3) but not the middle (2) of the coding sequence (P53), and pRF4 into N2 and subsequent screening were performed as described above.
 Genotyping for wrmScarlet13 was performed using duplex PCR with primers P54 and P55 to isolate AMJ1280.
 The wrmScarlet13 insertion was verified by Sanger sequencing.
 Subsequent injections were performed into AMJ1280 with a wrmScarlet13 specific crRNA with the target sequence listed as P56 (IDT), a complete wrmScarlet coding sequence amplified from pSEM89 (made in Boulin Lab - gift from Kevin O'Connell) with primers P57 and P58 and the same components as described previously.
 After similar screening, genotyping for full wrmScarlet insertion was performed using duplex PCR with primers P54 and P55 to isolate AMJ1282 and one other independent isolate.
 The full wrmScarlet insertion was verified by Sanger sequencing.
+AMJ1282 was crossed with AMJ577 males to create AMJ1365.

-AMJ1282 wrmScarlet13 was performed using duplex PCR with primers P70 and P47 to isolate AMJ1281.
+To tag rme-2 with wrmScarlet at the 3' end: Injection of a crRNA with the target sequence listed as P67 (IDT), tracrRNA, Cas9, a rme-2::wrmScarlet13 homology repair template with the beginning (1) and end (3) but not the middle (2) of the coding sequence (P69), and pRF4 into N2 and subsequent screening were performed as described above.
+Genotyping for wrmScarlet13 was performed using duplex PCR with primers P70 and P47 to isolate AMJ1281.
 The wrmScarlet13 insertion was verified by Sanger sequencing.
 Subsequent injections were performed into AMJ1281 with a wrmScarlet13 specific crRNA with the target sequence listed as P77 (IDT), a complete wrmScarlet coding sequence amplified from pSEM89 (made in Boulin Lab - gift from Kevin O'Connell) with primers P57 and P58 and the same components as described previously.
 After similar screening, genotyping for full wrmScarlet insertion was performed using duplex PCR with primers P54 and P55 to isolate AMJ1284 and two other independent isolates.
 The full wrmScarlet insertion was verified by Sanger sequencing.

-To tag rme-2 with wrmScarlet at the 3' end: Injection of a crRNA with the target sequence listed as P67 (IDT), tracrRNA, Cas9, a rme-2::wrmScarlet13 homology repair template with the beginning (1) and end (3) but not the middle (2) of the coding sequence (P69), and pRF4 into N2 and subsequent screening were performed as described above.
-Genotyping for

 To tag sid-1 internally with mCherry: Injection of a crRNA with the target sequence listed as P110 (IDT), tracrRNA, Cas9, an mCherry lacking piRNA binding sites amplified from pSD6 as a homology repair template with homology arms to exon 4 of sid-1 with primers P111 and P112, and pRF4 into N2 and subsequent screening were performed as described above.
-Genotyping for mCherry $\Delta pi$ was performed using triplex PCR with primers P113, P114 and P79 to isolate AMJ1438 and one other isolate from the same lineage.
-The mCherry $\Delta pi$ insertion was verified by Sanger sequencing.
-Subsequent injections were performed into AMJ1438 with a crRNA targeting the 5'-end of mCherry $\Delta pi$ (P115) (IDT), a homology repair template containing a 45-nt linker sequence (P116) and the same components as described previously.
+Genotyping for mCherryΔpi was performed using triplex PCR with primers P113, P114 and P79 to isolate AMJ1438 and one other isolate from the same lineage.
+The mCherryΔpi insertion was verified by Sanger sequencing.
+Subsequent injections were performed into AMJ1438 with a crRNA targeting the 5'-end of mCherryΔpi (P115) (IDT), a homology repair template containing a 45-nt linker sequence (P116) and the same components as described previously.
 After similar screening, genotyping for the linker insertion was performed using duplex PCR with primers P113 and P79 to isolate AMJ1485 and two other independent isolates.
 Insertion of the linker was verified by Sanger sequencing in all three isolates.

-To introduce a nonsense mutation into sid-3 coding sequence: Injection of a crRNA with the target sequence listed as P66 (IDT), tracrRNA, Cas9, a sid-3(non) homology repair template (P85) mimicking sid-3(qt31) and pRF4 into AMJ1372 and subsequent screening were performed as described above.
-Genotyping for sid-3(non) was performed using duplex PCR with primers P86 and P87, and restriction digestion with StyI to isolate AMJ1449 and AMJ1450.
+To introduce a nonsense mutation into sid-3 coding sequence: Injection of a crRNA with the target sequence listed as P66 (IDT), tracrRNA, Cas9, a sid-3(nonsense) homology repair template (P85) mimicking sid-3(qt31) and pRF4 into AMJ1372 and subsequent screening were performed as described above.
+Genotyping for sid-3(nonsense) was performed using duplex PCR with primers P86 and P87, and restriction digestion with StyI to isolate AMJ1449 and AMJ1450.
 The nonsense mutation was verified by Sanger sequencing for both isolates.